ybgskr12/Reforestation/README.md

-## What's red and bad for your teeth?
-A Brick.
+## What animal is always at a game of cricket?
+A bat.